-At December 31, 2016, the Corporation had total assets of \$162.8 million, an increase of \$9.0 million from 2015.
-The increase in total assets is attributable to an increase of \$7.2 million in restricted assets and an increase of \$5.5 million in property and equipment, offset by a decrease of \$2.2 million in current assets and a decrease of \$1.5 million in other noncurrent assets.
-Restricted assets represent funds held in investment accounts as required by the indenture relating to the Corporation's 2009 Refunding Bonds, Series A (the "2009 Bonds").
+At December 31, 2016, the Corporation had total assets of \$162.8 million, an increase of \$9.0 million from \$153.8 million at December 31, 2015.
+The increase in total assets is attributable to increases of \$7.2 million in restricted assets and \$5.5 million in property and equipment, offset by decreases of \$2.2 million in current assets and \$1.5 million in other noncurrent assets.
 The increase in restricted assets for 2016 primarily reflects additional deposits made in 2016 to pay for upcoming capital projects at the Corporation's properties.
-Other noncurrent assets for 2016 and 2015 include \$29.4 million and \$30.9 million, respectively, attributable to the Corporation's net investment in the capital lease with UNICEF at Three UN Plaza.
+Other noncurrent assets at December 31, 2015 include \$29.4 million and \$30.9 million, respectively, attributable to the Corporation's net investment in the capital lease with UNICEF at Three UN Plaza.

-Current liabilities at December 31, 2016 were \$13.6 million, an increase of \$1.5 million from 2015.
-The increase in current liabilities is due primarily to an increase of \$2.0 million in accounts payable and accrued expenses offset by a decrease of \$613,000 in security deposits payable and unearned revenues.
+Current liabilities at December 31, 2016 were \$13.6 million, an increase of \$1.5 million from \$12.1 million at December 31, 2015.
+The increase in current liabilities is due primarily to an increase of \$2.0 million in accounts payable and accrued expenses, offset by a decrease of \$613,000 in prepayments by tenants during 2016 of future rents under the Corporation's leases, as reflected in the financial statements under security deposits payable and unearned revenues.
 Long-term obligations, net of current portion, were \$73.9 million at December 31, 2016, a decrease of \$6.7 million from 2015, primarily due to the repayment of principal amounts on the 2009 Bonds.